-A few years ago my friends and I visited Seaworld in San Diego.
-As we walked around the park we happened to pass by a well-dressed young lady sitting on a bench who was sobbing her eyes out.
-A young man, most likely her boyfriend, stood next to her, with a very serious look on his face.
+A few years ago, while a friend and I were visiting Seaworld in San Diego, we happened to walk by a well-dressed young lady sitting on a bench who was sobbing her eyes out.
+A young man stood next to her with a serious look on his face.
 As we hurried past I realized he’d brought her there to dump her, thinking she wouldn’t cause a scene.
-And yes, I wanted to bitch slap him.
-It truly was an act of cowardice on his part.
+It was an act of pure cowardice on his part.

 Needless to say, that picture stayed in my mind.
-And you know what happens when something stays in a novel writer’s mind, don’t you?
-It comes out in a story.
-In this instance, it became the inspiration for the opening scene of The Deception.
+It later became the inspiration for the opening scene of The Deception.
 This time, however, the lady is dumped at The Arizona State Fair.
 Like his real-life counterpart, her boyfriend thinks dumping her in public means she won’t cause a scene, but he’s wrong.
-Very wrong.
-Dumping someone in public only adds more humiliation to the person being dumped.
+Dumping someone in public is shameful.
+It adds even more humiliation for the person being dumped.

 A sample read from The Deception by Marina Martindale